So many of you have wondered how to hem your jeans by using the original rolled hem.

 Ok, now you’ve seen this first technique.

-If you’d like to learn the technique for the jeans on the left side of the first photo, jump over to Blankenmom’s website and see how she does it.
+For technique #2, jump over to Blankenmom’s website and see how she does it.

 My daughter liked Blankenmom’s technique better.